 “Those words … have an effect,” he said in court.
 “The truth and the reasons for whatever happened here will become so clear, and will be shown to be directly related to the hate that people are bombarded with every day on the internet and elsewhere.”

-Does Comello’s apparent adherence to a right-wing conspiracy really have anything to do with his motivation to murder?
-Was he yet another QAnon follower who’s prone to violence?
-Also, another detail worth noting: Per NYPD Deputy Commissioner John Miller and other police sources, Comello has recently attempted to make a number of citizen’s arrests of politicians.
+Also, another detail worth noting: Per NYPD Deputy Commissioner John Miller and other police sources, Comello attempted to make a number of citizen’s arrests of politicians in the past year.
 On February 21, he showed up at a federal courthouse in lower Manhattan, asking to make a citizen’s arrest of California Democratic representatives Adam Schiff and Maxine Waters; the next day, he tried to do the same with Mayor Bill de Blasio.